saulpila/DickeModel.jl/docs/src/ClassicalDickeExamples.md

 #we iterate over the matrix and the values of Q,P
 for ((Q,P),av_lyapunov,count) in zip(Iterators.product(Qs,Ps),mat_av_lya,mat_counts)
-    #if we are out of bounds or we have information on this Lyapunov exponent,
+    # if we are out of the available phase space or we
+    # already have one trajectory that has passed through this square
     if av_lyapunov===NaN || count > 0
         continue #we skip
     end